guyinatuxedo/escape/rev_eng/r2_64/Readme.md

 Also, picking up from where we left off in gdb, if we examine the value of $rbp-0x4, see see that is incremented by one each time the loop runs.

-Left off here............................

 ```
 Breakpoint 1, 0x000000000040054b in main ()
+gdb-peda$ x/w $rbp-0x4
+0x7fffffffde5c:   0x00000000
 gdb-peda$ x/d $rbp-0x4
-0x7fffffffde5c:   18020308384481280
+0x7fffffffde5c:   0
 gdb-peda$ c
 Continuing.
 ```

 ```
 Breakpoint 1, 0x000000000040054b in main ()
+gdb-peda$ x/w $rbp-0x4
+0x7fffffffde5c:   0x00000001
 gdb-peda$ x/d $rbp-0x4
-0x7fffffffde5c:   18020308384481281
+0x7fffffffde5c:   1
 gdb-peda$ c
 Continuing.
 ```

 ```
 Breakpoint 1, 0x000000000040054b in main ()
+gdb-peda$ x/w $rbp-0x4
+0x7fffffffde5c:   0x00000002
 gdb-peda$ x/d $rbp-0x4
-0x7fffffffde5c:   18020308384481282
+0x7fffffffde5c:   2
 gdb-peda$ c
 Continuing.
 ```

 ```
 Breakpoint 1, 0x000000000040054b in main ()
+gdb-peda$ x/w $rbp-0x4
+0x7fffffffde5c:   0x00000003
 gdb-peda$ x/d $rbp-0x4
-0x7fffffffde5c:   18020308384481283
+0x7fffffffde5c:   3
 gdb-peda$ c
 Continuing.
 ```

 ```
 Breakpoint 1, 0x000000000040054b in main ()
+gdb-peda$ x/w $rbp-0x4
+0x7fffffffde5c:   0x00000004
 gdb-peda$ x/d $rbp-0x4
-0x7fffffffde5c:   18020308384481284
+0x7fffffffde5c:   4
 gdb-peda$ c
 Continuing.
 ```

-And the elf finishes.
-As you can notice, the decmial stored at $rbp-0x4 is farily large, however if we look at the last decimal place we see a pattern.
-It is incremented by one for each iteration of the loop.
-Since it is 64 bit, it handles it's ints differently however currently the program recognizes the value of that stack variable to be the last decimal place (what it was told to be).
-So juding from the analysis, the binary starts off with an int that is equal to 0.
-Then the elf enters a loop where it will run if the int is less than 4.
-Each time the loop runs, it prints out the current value of the int along with a sentance, and increments the int by one.
-In the end the loop should run five times.
-Let's actually run the elf outside of gdb.
+As you can see, the decimal value value starts at 0 and increments every loop iteration untill it reaches 4.
+We see this by the fact we analyze the integer stored at rbp-0x4 as a word, then a decimal each time it runs (there is a glitch with peda that of you try to analyze it as a decimal before a word or string, it will print out something that isn't the decimal).
+This along with our previous finding would lead us to believe that this a program that has a loop that compares an int that starts at 0 to 4, and if it is less than 5 it will print out the current value, add one, and then check it again.
+Let's verify this with the source code.

 ```
 guyinatuxedo@tux:/Hackery/escape/rev_eng/r2_64$ ./r2_64